Trojan Horse Award 2022

 June 21-23, 2022 (online conference)

-The winner of the 2022 Trojan Horse Award is:
+The winner of this year's Trojan Horse Award was:

 Generation and characterization of ultrafine soot particles with similar physical but varying chemical properties enabling differential toxicological assessment in human lung cells (pdf)

-Many congratulations to the winner of the 2022 Trojan Horse Award!
+Many congratulations to Ms. Das for winning the 2022 Trojan Horse Award!